Print

 7. Add the Chinese broccoli and toss to coat it in the oil, about 10–15 seconds.

-9. Once coated, spread the noodles out to cover the entire pan and let them sit without stirring for about 15-30 seconds until some of the noodles have charred.
+9. Once coated, spread the noodles out to cover the entire pan and let them sit without stirring for about 15-30 seconds or until some of the noodles have charred.
 Flip or toss the noodles and let them sit again to char the other side.
 You may flip the noodles again a couple more times to get more toasting if you wish.

 10. Add 1 portion of the cooked protein back into the pan without adding any meat juices that has accumulated, and toss briefly to mix.
 Turn off the heat.